 Each Troop will have the opportunity for a "Troop Tower Night", by campsite.
 You will share the tower with other troops.

 Dining & Diet

 Meals are served cafeteria style in our air-conditioned Dining Hall.
 To avoid crowding, your troop will have an assigned table(s).
-Menus will be posted to the summer camp page and should be reviewed for possible allergies.
-A refrigerator/freezer and microwave will be provided for individuals with special dietary needs.
-The food should be in Ziploc-style bags labeled and dated with an individual's name and troop number.
-All scouts must be accompanied by an adult when getting food in the kitchen area.
+Menus will be posted and should be reviewed for possible allergies.